upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 ### Advanced layout: Nested compositions

-As we discuss in docs for building compositions, compositions can be nested and/or they can have multiple implementations.
+As discussed in docs for building compositions, compositions are nestable and/or they can have multiple implementations.
 The same folder structure still applies and would look like the following:

 ```bash
 .